Interface JpaIntegration

 JPADataSource supports automatic handling of JPA relations that don't declare a

-concrete field to hold ID values - see JpaHibernateRelations
+concrete field to hold ID values - see JpaHibernateRelations.

 JPA configuration

-JPA configuration should be specified in the persistence.xml
+JPA configuration should be specified in the persistence.xml file as usual, and

 placed

-directory.
+in the /WEB-INF/classes/META-INF directory.
 For JPA 2.0 make sure you correctly

-declare its usage in persistence.xml
+declare its usage in persistence.xml:

 JPADataSource supports operations with composite primary keys.
 Setting data source level